Compiler/compiler.github.io/about_me.md

 		</header>
 		<p>When I was a freshman in highschool, I started to fail my photography class for not having a camera.
 As sad as that is, my guidance conselor saw this and called me in to
 		move me to the only other available class: Intro to Visual Basic.
 I started a few weeks late at this point and had no idea that coding even existed.
 Suffice to say, I started doing poorly in that class as well.
 Because of this, I decided to stay after school to get some help.
 When my teacher realized I didn't even know what coding was, she layed out the endless possibilities of creation that coding unlocks; I was instantly hooked.
 I stayed after school everyday for 4-6 hours practicing because I had no computer at home.
-This persisted for years(the programming not the ater school stuff, I built a computer out of old parts,) and hasn't slow down at all.</p>
+This persisted for years(the programming, I built a computer out of old parts) and hasn't slow down at all.</p>
 	</div>
 </section>